 To comply with BCBS239, data quality management, including data profiling, data lineage, monitoring, reporting, and escalation procedures, must be established.
 Simplity’s Accurity Quality product enables clients to profile, monitor, control, and report data quality and related events through an integrated technology platform.

-Learn more about BCBS 239 principles (PDF report).
+Learn more in our article about BCBS 239 principles on our Accurity website.

 Simplity’s outstanding business knowledge and proven IT expertise, enable its clients to address the broad issues of enterprise risk management, regulatory compliance, and data governance, whilst assisting in the preparation of viable and flexible solutions which embrace the continuously strengthening regulatory challenges.